 Marathon History in Toledo, Ohio

-A Spring Marathon, Run in Late April at the University of Toledo
+A Spring, Road Runner Club of America Championship, Boston Qualifier Marathon — Run in Late April at the University of Toledo

 The Beginning: 1971 – 1983